 The Side Effects of Stress: 8 of the Most Common

-Medically reviewed on Mar 30, 2017 by C. Fookes, BPharm.
+Medically reviewed on Apr 6, 2018 by C. Fookes, BPharm.

-Stress Affects Sexual Performance
+Stress May Dampen Sexual Desire or Performance

 Stress Causes Pain

 Many studies have shown that pain and stress are linked.
 The more stressed you are, the more sensitive to pain you are.
 And being in pain, increases stress.

 Headaches, particularly stress induced migraines are common in people burdened by high levels of stress as are muscular aches and pains, such as backache.

 Stress is also thought to aggravate existing conditions such as fibromyalgia.